Xtarsia/Terrain3D/doc/docs/texture_displacement.md

 Included in the `Terrain3DTextureAsset` settings, are `displacement_offset` and `displacement_scale`.

 To aid setting up a given material with a clear view, you can disable `Rendering/Show Instances`, as well as hiding any other nodes in the scene tree that obscure the terrain surface.
 Enabling the `Displacement Buffer` debug view will show the amount that vertices have been displaced.
 Black areas match collision exactly.
 Red shows depressions into the terrain, and Green for extrusions above the terrain.

+You can also change `collision mode` to editor collision, and enable view gizmos, which will show the collision mesh for direct comparison.

 You can also set `UV scale` to the default `0.1` and adjust back later as the ratio between the displacement and UV scales is maintained.

 ```{image} images/displacement_buffer.png
 :target: ../_images/displacement_buffer.png